 To be a good bird-watcher takes patience.
 Bird-watchers develop keen observational skills.
-Engage your child in bird watching and allow her to stretch her mind in the fresh air.
-Encourage her to keep a record of the birds you see.
+Engage children in bird watching and allow them to stretch their minds in the fresh air.
+Encourage children to keep a record of the birds you see.
 Start with a list and add sketches and written descriptions about bird sizes, head and bill shapes and coloring.
 Consult a field book to identify the birds you do not know.
 As your child's knowledge grows, consider spending an hour together in what bird-watchers call edges, where forest meets meadow or field meets pond, to study how birds live.